ENGR 37L: CIRCUIT ANALYSIS LABORATORY

 Description

 Practical verification of theorems and concepts learned in ENGR 37 through experimentation.
-Included will be experiments in DC and AC circuits involving the utilization of a variety of instruments, such as DC/AC meters, regulated power supplies, signal generators, oscilloscopes and frequency counters.
+Included are experiments in DC and AC circuits involving the utilization of a variety of instruments, such as DC/AC meters, regulated power supplies, signal generators, oscilloscopes, and frequency counters.
+Students taking this lab along with the lecture course will see hands-on applications to better understand the theory.

 Course Objectives